lilessam/EloquentFields/readme.md

 ##### Relation array
 There's three types of Eloquent Relatioships supported till now in the package.
 You have to provide a `type` index in the relation array to specify the relation type based on the following:
-1. `belongsTo`: its type will be `one` because we will only select one option in this case.
+1. `belongsTo` its type will be `one` because we will only select one option in this case.
 2. `hasMany` Or `belongsToMany`: their type will be `many` because we will select multiple values.

 If the `type` index in the relation array is `one` you will need to provide